πŸ“Œ This is Part 2 of the series. Part 1: Theory explains why this matters.

 ParameterValueWhy

-πŸ” For privacy: reduce Precision in channel and Map precision, or set fixed coordinates away from real location.
+πŸ” For privacy: reduce Precision in channel (182 m) and Map precision (729 m), or set fixed coordinates away from real location.

 βš™οΈ Additional Modules

-πŸ—ΊοΈ Map will show layers “Who heard this device” and “Who this device heard”.
+πŸ—ΊοΈ Map will show layers “Who heard this device” and “Who this device heard” - useful for coverage analysis.

 ParameterValueWhen to Use

-RoleCLIENT_MUTEIn cities with >200 nodes - safe mode without rebroadcast
+RoleCLIENT_MUTEIn cities with >200 nodes - safe mode without rebroadcasting others’ packets

 Timezone